BathMASH/MathAltNotes/README.md

 This is a work in progress and is likely to be unstable.
 It is not intended for use with complex LaTeX documents such as books or articles for publication.
-Help and support is available from ma-largeprintnotes@bath.ac.uk but only if you are trying to create alternative formats for student use.
+Help and support is available from mash-access@bath.ac.uk but only if you are trying to create alternative formats for student use.

 ## The alternative formats